-Our videos tell stories that help clients change lives, engage donors, raise public awareness, secure new sponsors, break event attendance records, and make audiences laugh and cry.
+Our videos tell world-changing stories that help clients engage donors, raise public awareness, secure new funding, break event attendance records, and make audiences laugh and cry.
 Our work has appeared in the New York Times, Washington Post, and Artforum, among others.

 Interested in joining our team?
 Check out our current openings.

-Dan founded Really Useful Media after completing his MS in Integrated Digital Media at Polytechnic University (now NYU Tandon School of Engineering).
-He has worked in the creative back-and-forth between art, video, and technology for nearly twenty years, bringing together diverse disciplines ranging from improvisational comedy to projection design to filmmaking.
-Dan now brings this deep expertise to Really Useful Media as he oversees all technical aspects of production and post-production.
+Dan founded Really Useful Media after completing his MS in Integrated Digital Media at NYU.
+He has worked in the creative back-and-forth between art, video, and technology for nearly twenty years, bringing together diverse disciplines ranging from interactive technology to filmmaking to improv comedy.
+Dan brings this deep expertise to Really Useful Media as he oversees all technical aspects of production and post-production.

-His work has appeared in live performances at MoMA PS1, the Kennedy Center, and Eyebeam Art + Technology Center, as well as several international festivals.
+His work has appeared at MoMA PS1, the Kennedy Center, and Eyebeam Art + Technology Center, as well as several international festivals.

-Dan’s love for experimenting, hacking, and finding the right tool for the job has made him a professional troubleshooter, always ready to solve both creative and technical problems.
+Dan’s love for experimentation, hacking, and toolmaking has made him a professional troubleshooter, always ready to solve creative and technical problems.
 He has a lot of flashlights.

-Emily is AKA the author of Jaws Wired Shut, a culinary chronicle of her summer on a blender diet while recovering from a broken jaw, which has been featured by The New York Times, Serious Eats, and Eater.
+When she’s not dreaming up new ideas for clients, Emily enjoys running and spending time with her family.
+She is also the author of Jaws Wired Shut, a culinary chronicle of her summer on a blender diet while recovering from a broken jaw, which has been featured in the New York Times, Serious Eats, and Eater.

 Larissa has several years of experience in video production, primarily in documentaries, and joined the team in 2016.
 In 2014, Larissa obtained a BS in Communication Technology from CUNY York College.
 During her time there she directed and produced the web series I Don’t Matter, interviewing artists on their impact and legacy.
 As a webcast producer, Larissa works closely with the director of photography, executive producer and crew to help execute the vision for client’s projects.
 She is currently pursuing an MA in Media Studies at The New School.